joemogy/JavaScript-Calendar-Scheduler/README.md

 ## Description

-Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+Created a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
+This app runs in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-You'll need to use the [Moment.js](https://momentjs.com/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.
+I used the [Moment.js](https://momentjs.com/) library to work with date and time.
+I was sure to read the documentation carefully and concentrate on using Moment.js in the browser.

 ## User Story